ituethoslab/mappingacolonyapi/README.md

-# mappingColonialCopenhagenAPI
+# Mapping A Colony API

-A middleware API for serving data for Mapping Colonial Copenhagen project
+A middleware API for serving data for Mapping A Colony project